Visiting Napa Valley Year Round: How to Turn One Trip Into a Lasting Ritual

 Drivers, Sidecars, and Stress-Free Days

-If you plan to taste more than one winery in a day, consider not driving yourself.
+If you plan to taste more than one winery in a day, consider not driving yourself, especially if your itinerary includes several wineries in Napa or neighboring regions.

 A designated driver can: